Event-Driven AI: Building a Research Assistant with Kafka and Flink

 This agent is responsible for pulling text from the research source URLs and the vector embedding pipeline.
 Below shows the high level flow of what is happening behind the scenes to process the research materials.

-Once a research bundle is created by the user and saved to MongoDB, a MongoDB source connector produces messages to a Kafka topic called research-requests
+Once a research bundle is created by the user and saved to MongoDB, a MongoDB source connector produces messages to a Kafka topic called research-requests.
+This is what starts the agentic workflow.

 Each post request to the HTTP endpoint contains the URLs from the research request and the primary key in the MongoDB research bundles collection.

 The agent loops through each URL and if it’s not an Apple podcast, it retrieves the full page HTML.
 Since I don’t know the structure of the page, I can’t rely on HTML parsing libraries to find the relevant text.
-Instead, I send the page text to gpt-4o-mini
+Instead, I send the page text to gpt-4o-minimodel with a temperature of zero using the prompt below to get what I need.

 `Here is the content of a webpage: